Imagine your star employee comes to you with an ultimatum: “Raise my salary by the end of the quarter or I’ll take a job with higher pay.”

 - What has been your historical employee turnover rate?

 - How difficult was it for your team to adapt the last time you lost a member?

-Getting feedback straight from your employees can also clue you into how to improve your current compensation strategy.
-Consider outlining surveys on what team members think of your indirect benefits.
-This not only provides an overview of how your employees feel, but can reveal if team members are at risk of turnover.
+Getting feedback straight from your employees can clue you into how to improve your current compensation strategy.
+Consider sending out surveys to gauge what team members think of your indirect benefits.
+This not only provides an overview of how your employees feel but can reveal if team members are at risk of turnover.

-Outlining the direct and indirect forms of compensation that each employee receives can not only help current team members understand their roles and value within the organization, but also be a key tool for recruitment.
-This way, prospective employees know exactly how they will benefit by being a part of your team.
+Outlining the direct and indirect forms of compensation that each employee receives helps current team members understand their roles and value within your organization.
+You can also use these statements as a key tool for recruitment so prospective employees know exactly how they will benefit by being a part of your team.